Belief overview

 Neutral

-What it is: This belief holds that after the resurrection and judgment there are different degrees or kingdoms of glory, rather than only a simple binary between heaven and condemnation.
+What it is: The belief affirms that, after the resurrection and judgment, there are different degrees or kingdoms of glory, not only a simple binary between heaven and condemnation.

-How the tradition understands it: The celestial, terrestrial, and telestial kingdoms form the best-known explanation, with exaltation understood as the highest form of heavenly life.
+How the tradition understands it: The celestial, terrestrial, and telestial kingdoms make up the best-known explanation, with exaltation as the highest form of celestial life.
 Resurrection is universal, but the glory received varies.

-Textual or traditional basis: 1 Corinthians 15 and Doctrine and Covenants 76 are the most frequently cited foundations.
+Textual basis or tradition: 1 Corinthians 15 and Doctrine and Covenants 76 are the most cited bases.

-Historical context: The doctrine was consolidated in the nineteenth century and became central to Latter-day Saint soteriology.
+Historical context: The doctrine was consolidated in the nineteenth century and became central to the soteriology of the Latter-day Saints.

-Common objections: Critics regard the formulation as distant from classical Christian eschatology and overly dependent on post-biblical revelation.
+Common objections: Critics consider the formulation distant from classical Christian eschatology and excessively dependent on post-biblical revelation.

-Internal variations: The overall structure is official, although more speculative details are usually avoided in simpler catechetical presentations.
+Internal variations: The general structure is official, although speculative details are avoided in simpler catechetical presentations.

 Supportive